pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 `pip install -e .` installs your package into the current active Python environment in **editable mode** (`-e`).
 Installing your package in editable mode, allows you to work on your code and then test the updates interactively in your favorite Python interface.
-One important caveat of editable mode is that every time you update your code, you may need to restart your Python kernel.
+One important caveat of editable mode is that every time you update your code, you may need to restart Python.

 If you wish to install the package regularly (not in editable mode) you can use: